hugnt/CozynibiHotel-Web-API/README.md

         --> provide refesh token to keep user in using in a long time and access token can be change
         + Authorize:

+    - RealTime:
+        + Websocket SignalR: whenever client send a form(request), admin will immediately see the notifications
+        + Create a tunnel call "/hub", this the middle connection between server and client

     - Sending Email:
         + MailKit and MimeKit, to create a request to Google server at port 587 or 465 in smtp server, that allow us to send email to other with the content and template we want.
 In this project Checkin_code and QR wwill be sent when confirm booking

+    - Sending SMS:
+        + Twilio provides a virtual number and free version that help us can send sms to other phone number, in this project this service is for confirm with the custommers

     - QR Create and Verify
         + QRCoder, to hash a string to QR
         + to QR code is stronger we will using JWT again to generate the code includes object of information so when a device scan the code will be a token, you have to scan it and having secrete key then the infor will be seen.
         ![qr](https://github.com/hugnt/CozynibiHotel-Web-API/assets/103843426/e9149fca-726a-4014-9a0e-ff4c4ff3c7a1)

     - Export Bill
         + Export to pdf, words, ...